 Solutions: Work with your veterinarian to discuss any of these behaviors.
 Your vet will check to see if any indicate a treatable condition, or they may determine the behaviors are due to cognitive dysfunction syndrome, which may need to be treated with medication or training.

-Also try to learn and evaluate your dog’s stress signals — this can help you become more aware of which situations or objects are stressing your pooch out.
+Also, try to learn and evaluate your dog’s stress signals — this can help you become more aware of which situations or objects are stressing your pooch out.

-11. Mental Deterioration in Elderly Dogs
+11. Aging Canine Brains: Mental Deterioration Is Common in Elderly Dogs